relloyd/halfpipe/demo-svg/cp-full-schema/README.md

         done
 ```

-Next, let's copy the tables straight to Snowflake via S3...
+Next, let's copy the tables straight to Snowflake via S3.
+Adjust the connection names `oracleA` and `snowflake` to match yours:

 ```bash
 $ hp query oracleA select table_name from user_tables order by 1 | while read lin; do